Insects (Maine Cranberries) - Red-headed Flea Beetle

 Scientific Name: Systena frontalis (F.)

-General Notes: [see also pdf Fact Sheet out of Wisconsin] Adult Red-headed Flea Beetles feed on the outer surface layers of leaves (moreso the undersides of the leaves), leaving only the veins underneath, while usually leaving the top leaf surface intact.
-But they also gouge the berries, and overall, their feeding can significantly impact bud development for the following year if their populations are high, as they were at one site in Maine in 2009.
+General Notes: [see also pdf Fact Sheet out of Wisconsin] Adult Red-headed Flea Beetles feed on the the undersides of the leaves, while usually leaving the top leaf surface intact.
+But they also gouge the berries, and overall, their feeding can significantly impact bud development for the following year if their populations are high, as they were at one site in Maine in 2009 and at another Maine site in 2013.

 Description: As visible from the photos above, they are small insects (3.5 to 5 mm long), and are shiny and mostly black; there is a slightly reddish tint to their head that is visible when you look closely or especially when the sun catches it (see the 3rd photo above).
 Notice, too, their thick hind legs, which look a little like small grasshopper legs.
 This is what makes them good jumpers, and hence is the source of the ‘flea’ that’s part of their name, but they can also fly as well.